Titleist CB vs. MB: Which Is Better?

 They don’t feature better technology, as the utmost goal is to keep it simple.
 They look decent and are unique.

-This article will differentiate between the CB and MB models using the Titleist 620 series to establish the better one between them.
+This article will differentiate between the CB and MB models using the Titleist 620 series to establish the better one.

 Let’s get started.

-The Titleist 620 CB and 620 MB irons are one of the company’s newest offerings.
+The Titleist 620 CB and 620 MB irons are two of the company’s newest offerings, at the time of this writeup.

 These 620 series irons are the perfect, one-piece forged irons specially designed for shot-making and precision on the course.